nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>string</td>
     <td>Name for this service definition (computer friendly)</td>
 <td>The name is not expected to be globally unique.
-The name should be a simple alpha-numeric type name to ensure that it is computable friendly.
+The name should be a simple alpha-numeric type name.
 This is generally used by FHIR servers.</td>
 </tr>
 <tr>
   <td><code class="highlighter-rouge">title</code></td>